UKIO

 May 27, 2024

-entrance of charlottenburg palaceentrance of charlottenburg palace
+entrance of charlottenburg palace

 Berlin is one of the most popular cities in Europe.
 Like most major cities, the vibe of each area can differ significantly, and which one you choose to live in can really affect your time in the city.
 First timers to Berlin will often choose Mitte- the historical center, or uber-cool Kreuzberg.
 If you’re living in Berlin for a few months though, you may want somewhere away from the center, but close enough to dip in and out as you please.
 In this guide, we tell you why Charlottenburg is the perfect choice.